Giving What We Can: History

-Research

-Giving What We Can used to conduct research to determine which charities it would recommend for members and other people to support.
-It differed from other charity evaluators in terms of the importance given to metrics of charity performance.
-While evaluators such as Charity Navigator used the fraction of donations spent on program expenses versus administrative overhead as an important indicator, Giving What We Can solely focused on the cost-effectiveness of the charity's work.
-It believed that the variance in cost-effectiveness of charities arose largely due to the variance in the nature of the causes that the charities operate in, and therefore made evaluations across broad areas of work such as health, education, and emergency aid before comparing specific organisations.
-In practice, it recommended a selected few charities in the area of global health.
-Its work was therefore similar to that of GiveWell.

-In 2017, the Centre for Effective Altruism stopped conducting original research into giving opportunities based on significant overlap with organisations like GiveWell and the Open Philanthropy Project.
+Giving What We Can began providing regular reports on what charities were most effective at addressing poverty in the developing world, using research conducted by GiveWell along with the concept of the quality-adjusted life-year, as early as 2011.
+It no longer focuses only on global health, recommending research-backed charities in several cause areas including global poverty alleviation, animal welfare, and the welfare of future generations.
+(See the section on Research and recommendations for more details.)

 Pledges

-The shared ground of all Giving What We Can members is that they have committed to providing at least 10% of their income by signing "The Pledge".
-Therefore, members often refer to themselves as "pledges".
+Giving What We Can promotes giving pledges as a means to help individuals align their actions with their values, take concrete steps to improve the world, and influence societal norms around charitable giving.
+All members share a commitment to donating at least part of their income and are commonly referred to as "pledgers."

-The Pledge
+The 10% Pledge

-The pledge is a voluntary and non-legal commitment to donate 10% of one's income.
-This figure is the minimum percentage and was chosen because it has a good balance.
+The 10% pledge is a voluntary and non-legal commitment to donate 10% or more of one's income.
+This figure is the minimum percentage and was chosen because it has a good balance of significant and achievable.
 It is a significant proportion of income, in recognition of the importance of the problem and the need for real action.
 But it is also within the reach of most people in the developed world.
 Some members decide to go further and commit to donating 20% or even 50%.

-Some members decide to go even further and perform the "Further Pledge".
+In late 2023, the option to pledge wealth in addition to income was added.
+The optional wealth component of the Pledge allows individuals to commit to giving either 10% of their income or a custom percentage of their wealth annually, whichever is greater.
+Head of TED Chris Anderson who helped develop the wealth pledge option, was among the first to take it.

+Other pledges

 The Further Pledge

+Some members decide to sign the "Further Pledge", where the member defines a basic annual income to live on and donates all income above this level to effective measures.

 Founder Toby Ord further pledged to donate anything he earned over £20,000 a year, based on his conviction that he could live comfortably and happily on this income.

-This level of commitment is called "The Further Pledge".
-The member defines a basic annual income that they expect to live on.
-All income above this level will be donated to effective measures.
-Co-founder Will MacAskill is also among those who have made a similar pledge.
+Co-founder Will MacAskill is also among those who have made such a pledge.

-Try Giving
+The Trial Pledge

-Because some people may be interested in GWWC but not yet ready to take the pledge, it is also possible to make a temporary commitment called "Try Giving".
+GWWC also offers a temporary commitment called "The Trial Pledge" for people that may be interested but not yet ready to take the 10% Pledge.
 This involves making a commitment to donate at least 1% of one's income for a specified period of time.

-Companies
+The Company Pledge

-In 2020, GWWC launched the option for companies to also declare their commitment to donating to effective organizations.
-In this case, companies commit to donate at least 10% of their profits to effective charities.
+In 2020, an option for companies to commit to donating to effective organizations was launched.
+In this case, companies commit to donate at least 10% of their net profits to effective charities.
+By 2024, 51 companies had signed up.